- Free Consultation: 866-966-5240 Tap Here To Call Us

 How Long Do Car Accident Settlements Take in California?

 After a car accident, your life becomes a waiting game.
 You’re waiting for medical appointments, waiting for insurance adjusters to return calls, and constantly wondering how long do car accident settlements take to finally resolve.
-It’s one of the most common questions clients bring to Steven M. Sweat, Personal Injury Lawyers, APC, and after 25+ years handling these cases across California, we can tell you the answer depends on your specific circumstances.
+It’s one of the most common questions clients bring to Steven M. Sweat, Personal Injury Lawyers, APC, and after 30+ years handling these cases across California, we can tell you the answer depends on your specific circumstances.
+(Note: click our post for our approach compared to other Los Angeles car accident lawyers).

 The timeline for a California car accident settlement hinges on several factors: the severity of your injuries, how clearly liability can be established, whether you’ve completed medical treatment, and the willingness of insurance companies to negotiate in good faith.
 Some straightforward cases settle within a few months, while complex claims involving catastrophic injuries or disputed fault may take a year or longer to reach fair resolution.